In-person at Project Farmhouse (76 E 13 St. in MANHATTAN)

 Session consists of 3 blocks, with two workshops happening concurrently during each block.
 Attendees not interested in either workshop may network in the common area or enjoy lower Manhattan and return later.

-Metabolism Repair \\ Dan Walsh + Paul Mankiewicz + Max Lerner
+Radical Metabolism Repair & Foundations of Sustainability \\ Dan Walsh + Paul Mankiewicz + Max Lerner

 Saturday, November 23, 2024